gmsaas Commands

 Start ADB

-This will start both ADB server and ADB Tunnel server.
-Default output is JSON output.
+This starts both ADB server and ADB Tunnel server.

 Stop ADB

-This will stop both ADB server and ADB Tunnel server.
-Default output is JSON output.
+This stops both ADB server and ADB Tunnel server.

 Admin